 - The number of sessions / top-ups completed

-Some online feedback matches this too.
-Whilst a few are very disappointed they don’t see the advertised permanent results, many others are still happy.
-That’s because they’re able to maintain their results with much less time and effort than before.
-A regular session very few weeks sure beats painful daily plucking and shaving.
-Enough for them to feel it’s life-changing.
+A small number of online feedback from all devices matches this too.
+Whilst a few are very disappointed they don’t see the advertised results, many others are still happy.
+That’s because they’re able to maintain longer-lasting results with much less time and effort than before.
+A regular session every few weeks sure beats painful daily plucking or shaving, or the expense of waxing sessions.
+For them the results still feel life-changing.

 So, what are other results from user reviews of home IPL and laser hair removal machines?